Amazon Web Services (AWS)

 }

 Next, attach the following permissions policy to the role.
-Note that some permissions are always required, some are required to manage non-Identity Center resources (like EC2 instances, IAM roles, etc.), and some are required specifically to manage Identity Center-managed roles.
+Note that some permissions are always required, some are required to manage non-Identity Center resources (EC2 instances, IAM roles, etc.), and some are required specifically to manage Identity Center-managed roles.
+Use the Explanation tab to learn how to customize permissions for your use case, and the Policy tab for a policy you can copy and paste.

 {